Part of the 2020 Higher Education Relief Package

 If you pass all four units, you will be awarded an undergraduate certificate in your chosen subject area.
 You can also use these units to credit towards a relevant Associate, Diploma or Bachelor degree.
 Please see the above information about the Certificates to learn about the qualification that each certificate could lead to.

 You can study up to four units or as few as one unit in semester 2, 2020 and continue your studies in 2021.
-However, only the units that you take in 2020 will be covered by the fee waiver.
+However, only the units that you take in 2020 will attract discounted student fees.
+Student fees will return to standard rates in 2021.

 Don’t worry too much about academic requirements.
 If you haven’t completed the necessary prior studies, we will take into account your relevant work and life experience.
 You can provide this to us through a personal competency statement.